rbbrdckybk/ai-art-generator/README.md

 ```
 !PROCESS = vqgan
 ```
 This will set the current AI image-generation process.
-Valid options are **vqgan**, **diffusion**, or **stablediff**.
+Valid options are **vqgan** for VQGAN+CLIP, **diffusion** for CLIP-guided diffusion (Disco Diffusion), or **stablediff** for Stable Diffusion.
 ```
 !CUDA_DEVICE = 0
 ```
 This will force GPU 0 be to used (the default).
 Useful if you have multiple GPUs - you can run multiple instances, each with it's own prompt file specifying a unique GPU ID.
+Note that this is not currently supported for Stable Diffusion.
 ```
 !WIDTH = 384
 !HEIGHT = 384
 ```
 This will set the output image size to 384x384.
 A larger output size requires more GPU VRAM.
-Note that for stablediff these values should be multiples of 64.
+Note that for Stable Diffusion these values should be multiples of 64.
 ```
 !TRANSFORMER = ffhq
 ```